Rowobin/zterm/README.md

 > Tested with zig 0.14.1

-> Tested with MacOs Terminal, Ghostty and Kitty
+> Tested on MacOS, Linux and Windows

 ## Features